-APG Submersible Pressure Sensor, Flowline Ultrasonic Level Sensor, Oxbow Data Systems, Custom Junction Box
+Dwyer Submersible Pressure Sensor, Flowline Ultrasonic Level Sensor, Oxbow Data Systems, Walchem Low and High-Level Alarms, Custom Junction Box

 Instead of placing semi-permanent freshwater tanks onsite, many fracking companies are moving to a “frac on the fly” approach that involves a portable buffer tank.
 Often, these tanks need to be placed a long way from the pump (especially on multi-well pads).

 Our client required an automated solution to monitor and control water levels (ensuring the buffer tank didn’t overflow or run dry).
-And they wanted it to be wireless, since exposed cables can get easily damaged on the well site.
+They wanted it to be wireless since exposed cables can get easily damaged on the well site.
 One more request: it also had to be portable and easy to mobilize/demobilize!

 Jadler went to work devising a portable plug-and-play solution that would be quick and easy to deploy.
 And be oilfield-tough!

-An APG Submersible Pressure Sensor was selected to control fresh water volume and a Flowline Ultrasonic Sensor was selected for produced water.
+A Dwyer Submersible Pressure Sensor was selected to control freshwater volume and a Flowline Ultrasonic Sensor was selected for produced water.
 A 4-20 mA wireless receiver provided reliable communication between the control panel and pump.
 It was designed to securely transmit over a 2 km range, allowing for flexible tank placement.
 The panel was battery-powered, with an external plug receptacle for easy charging.

 Jadler built everything into a sturdy, waterproof pelican case for maximum protection and portability.
 All components were rated to -40°C.